Sergeant Jacqueline Tennant – 1MHU / 600 Sqn

 Jacqui was laid to rest on 28th November 2017 – 10 years after she disappeared.
 She would have been pleased to be surrounded by so many friends and family.
 There were tears but shared memories and countless stories brought great comfort.

-Sgt Jacqui Tennant served the Royal Air Force for 22 years.
+Sgt Jacqui Tennant served the Royal Auxiliary Air Force for 22 years.
 She will be remembered for her enduring spirit, determination, laughter and sense of fun.
 Today’s dedication is our gift to give thanks for her life, her Service and her friendship.